 Whereas most knowledge graphs tend to be specialized and developed by a limited team, Wikidata deliberately takes a multidisciplinary, multilingual position anchored in the linked open data ecosystem.
-It is this breadth, combined with its interoperability, that makes it unique amongst even other user-generated collaborative projects.
-Indeed, it becomes uniquely suited to highly dynamic topics such as the COVID-19 pandemic [15, 64].
-In comparison to other resources like DBpedia, Wikidata is not just edited by machines and built from data automatically extracted from textual resources like Wikipedia [83].
-Wikidata is mainly enriched and adjusted by a community of over 25000 active human users on a daily basis73 and is released under the CC0 license allowing the free and unconditional reuse and interoperability of its information in other systems and datasets and consequently the growth of interest of many people in using, enriching and adjusting it [43].
-By being highly multilingual, its human-readability extends well beyond English to support international contributions and reuse [23, 43].
-Also, its flexible editing policy and RDF structure permit the easy creation of new classes, properties and data models to rapidly support emerging data topics [23, 43].
-One of the features of Wikidata is also providing hundreds of exemplary SPARQL queries74, which even beginner users can immediately explore and easily modify, assisted with features like default prefixes, autosuggestions, autocomplete and straightforward conversion between Wikidata identifiers and natural language [41].
+It is this breadth, combined with its interoperability, that makes it unique among even other user-generated collaborative projects.
+Indeed, it becomes uniquely suited to highly dynamic topics such as the COVID-19 pandemic [15, 74].
+In comparison to other resources like DBpedia, Wikidata is not just edited by machines and built from data automatically extracted from textual resources like Wikipedia [51].
+Wikidata complements automated edits from trusted sources with enrichments and adjustments by a community of over 25000 active human users on a daily basis68 and is released under the CC0 license allowing the free and unconditional reuse and interoperability of its information in other systems and datasets and consequently the growth of interest of many people in using, enriching and adjusting it [53].
+By being highly multilingual, its human-readability extends well beyond English to support international contributions and reuse [25, 53].
+Also, its flexible editing policy and RDF structure permit the easy creation of new classes, properties and data models to rapidly support emerging data topics [25, 53].
+One of the features of Wikidata is also providing hundreds of exemplary SPARQL queries69, which even beginner users can immediately explore and easily modify, assisted with features like default prefixes, autosuggestions, autocomplete and straightforward conversion between Wikidata identifiers and natural language [49].
 As a result, Wikidata users do not have to be SPARQL experts to arrive at results that are useful to them.

-These factors have facilitated Wikidata's rapid growth since its creation in 2012 into a richly interconnected and interdisciplinary network of >90 million items [23, 43].
+These factors have facilitated Wikidata's rapid growth since its creation in 2012 into an interdisciplinary network of >90 million items, richly interconnected by more than a billion statements [25, 53].
 In the context of the COVID-19 outbreak, Wikidata has proven its efficiency in representing multiple facets of the pandemic ranging from biomedical information to social impacts.
-This stands in marked contrast to other integrated semantic graphs that only combine two to three distinct features of the pandemic (e.g. CIDO [3], COVID-19 data hub [12], COVID-19 Living Data [84] and Knowledge4COVID-19 [85]) as shown in the "data model" and "Visualizing facets of COVID-19 via SPARQL" sections.
-This large-scale information is supported in multiple explained in the "language languages as representation" section and is matched to its equivalents in other semantic databases as revealed by the "database alignment" section.
-Moreover, the semantic nature of the SPARQL query language has enabled in-depth analysis of the multifaceted, COVID-19 multidisciplinary information in
+This stands in marked contrast to other integrated semantic graphs that only combine two to three distinct features of the pandemic (e.g. CIDO [3], COVID-19 data hub [12], Data70 COVID-19 Living [95] and Knowledge4COVID-1971 [96]) as shown in the "data model" and "Visualizing facets of COVID-19 via SPARQL" sections.
+This large-scale information is supported in multiple languages as explained in the "language representation" section and is matched to its equivalents in other semantic databases as revealed by the "database alignment" section.
+Moreover, the semantic nature of the SPARQL query language has